Tomev/qcflow/tests/db/README.md

 # Instructions

-This directory contains files to test MLflow tracking operations using the following databases:
+This directory contains files to test QCFlow tracking operations using the following databases:

 - PostgreSQL
 - MySQL